|

 mean "sudden prosperity" means "good weather" in Spanish.
 Correct question: What

+is bonanza?
 No one is right, although

 all were darn close with "bueno tiempo," "benefactor"